brown-band/website/pages/scripts/1983-1984/fall/penn-state.md

  Quiet, you little squirt.
 I oughta...Oh, hello, Mrs. Cleaver, how are you today?\
  Just find, Edward.
 Wallace, did I hear you boys arguing about the football field again?\
  Yes, Mom.\
  Well, I'll tell you what.
 Your cousins Eldridge and Meat Cleaver are dropping by for lunch, and Auntie four-leaf Cleaver and Uncle Charlie Cleaver to block will be here, too.
-If you boys behave, we'll name an unranked, fourth-rate state college for each of you, alright?\
+If you boys behave, we'll name an unranked, fourth-rate state college for <u>each</u> of you, alright?\
  Yay!

 Good, now be quiet while the Brown Band forms a beaver on the field and plays "June Is Busting Out All Over" for me.